 Lars Ulrich is looking back on the record that laid down the foundations for not only his band’s career, but an entirely new strand of heavy metal.
-It’s been 33 years since Metallica’s debut album, Kill ’Em All, came roaring and snarling out of San Francisco, leaving a trail of carnage in its wake.
+It’s been more than 35 years since Metallica’s debut album, Kill ’Em All, came roaring and snarling out of San Francisco, leaving a trail of carnage in its wake.

 “I’ve got a mixed bag of memories,” he says of one of the most influential debut albums in history.
 “The primary ones would involve youth, innocence, ignorance and a kind of unawareness of what the future held.”